umbraco/UmbracoDocs/Documentation/Development-Guidelines/v7-test-driven-flow.md.md

 #Working with the back office UI AngularJs project

-_Describes how to work with the code for building the v7 back office UI in a test driven development workflow_

-##Overview

-This document tries to outline what is required to have a test-driven setup for angular developement in Umbraco 7.
-It goes through the setup process as well as how to add new services that requires mocking as well as how to use grunt to run tests automaticly.
+_This document tries to outline what is required to have a test-driven setup for angular developement in Umbraco 7.
+It goes through the setup process as well as how to add new services that requires mocking as well as how to use grunt to run tests automaticly_

 ##Setup
 Make sure to have all the node dependencies in order when you start, these are updated regularly in case we need to go to a new version of a dependency, or new dependencies are added.